BiBiServ/bibigrid/documentation/markdown/software/slurm.md

 ```

 To make use of [Control Group v2](https://slurm.schedmd.com/cgroup_v2.html) the development
-files from dBus API must be installed addional
+files from dBus API must be installed additionally.

 ```shell
 apt install libdbus-1-dev